2i2c-org/infrastructure/docs/topic/billing/chargeable-resources.md

 Instead, we operate in the world of [software defined networking](https://www.cloudflare.com/learning/network-layer/what-is-sdn/) (or SDN).
 The fundamental idea here is that instead of having to phsycially connect cables around, you can define network configuration in software somehow, and it 'just works'.
-Without SDN, instead of just creating two VMs in the same network from a web UI and expecting them to communicate with each other, you would have to email support, and someone will have to go physically plug in a cable from somewhere to somewhere else.
+Without SDN, instead of simply creating two VMs in the same network from a web UI and expecting them to communicate with each other, you would have to email support, and someone will have to go physically plug in a cable from somewhere to somewhere else.
 Instead of being annoyed that